Don’t let National Ice Cream Month (July) pass without doing something special.

 Watermelon Splash Ice With Gose*.
 “Gose is brewed with wheat and salt and is predicted to be the beer of the summer, making it a perfect companion to the hot weather staple – watermelon.
 Pronounced “Gose-Uh,” look for variations that already include cucumber, prickly pear, or yes, even watermelon flavors.”

-Beer floats combine two of summer’s favorite refreshers: beer and ice cream (photo courtesy Silver Moon Desserts).
+Beer floats combine two of summer’s favorite refreshers: beer and ice cream (photo © Silver Moon Desserts [now closed]).

 A coffee stout ice cream float.
-Here’s the recipe from Beautiful Booze.
+Here’s the recipe (photo © Beautiful Booze).

 A vanilla ice cream sundae with salted caramel and honey peanuts, served with brown ale.
-Here’s the recipe from Somewhere Over The Kitchen..
+Here’s the recipe (photo © Somewhere Over The Kitchen).

 If you’re not a beer lover, try hard cider instead.
-Angry Orchard’s seasonal Summer Honey Cider is a good start (photo courtesy Sanura Weathers).
+Angry Orchard’s seasonal Summer Honey Cider is a good start (photo © Sanura Weathers).

 Strawberry ice cream with a Hefeweizen?
-Who knew?
-(Photo courtesy Baskin-Robbins).
+Who knew? (photo © Baskin-Robbins).